Paul's charge to Timothy, 2:3-4:8

 Paul makes the point that Timothy must not be like the false teachers and their disciples.
 He must not be caught up in the spirit of the age, rather he must continue to be wide awake, vigilant, alert - "keep your head."
 He must also endure the troubles that will come his way because of his faithful attention to the Word.
 Added to this, he must "do the work of an evangelist."
 Clearly, Timothy is not a gifted evangelist, but at least he can work at it, even if it is not his gift.
 Finally, he must discharge his Word-ministry faithfully.

-de "but [you]" - [you] but, and.
-Adversative, "but", with an emphatic nominative of address su, "you", by position and use, contrasts Timothy with those who are unwilling to address Biblical truth.
+de "but" - [you] but/and.
+Transitional, indicating a step in the argument to a contrasting point; "but you on the other hand ....."But", with an emphatic nominative of address su, "you", by position and use, contrasts Timothy with those who are unwilling to address Biblical truth.
 The contrast is established with a list of four imperatives.

-en + dat. "in [all situations]" - in [all things.]
-Here possibly local, possibly reference / respect, but temporal seems more likely; "on all occasions and under all circumstances", Knight.
+en + dat. "in" - in [all things.]
+Here adverbial, possibly possibly reference / respect, but temporal seems more likely; "on all occasions and under all circumstances", Knight.

-plhroforhson (plhroforew) aor. imp. "discharge all [the duties]" - [the ministry of you] fully carry out.
+plhroforhson (plhroforew) aor. imp. "discharge" - [the ministry of you] fully carry out.
 A summary imperative.
 Timothy must work at all the duties of his ministry, particularly those listed.